mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Update React version

 The minimum required version of React was increased from `react@^16.3.0` to `react@^16.8.0`.
-This allows us to rely on [Hooks](https://reactjs.org/docs/hooks-intro.html).
+This allows us to rely on [Hooks](https://reactjs.org/docs/hooks-intro.html) (we no longer use the class API).

-## Handling Breaking Changes
+## Handling breaking changes

 ### Core